The part of AI SDK 6 that mattered to me was not that it added another agent API. It made approval feel like normal product work.

-The easy version of tool use is pleasant.
-The model asks to call a tool.
+For most demos, tool use is simple enough to hide.
+The model asks.
 The app runs the tool.
 A result comes back.
-The chat keeps moving.
-That is enough for weather, search, and low-risk helper actions.
-It is not enough when the tool can send an email, edit a file, create a ticket, run a command, query private data, or act through an MCP server that exposes half of somebody’s working environment.
+Nobody has to think much about identity, scope, or review.
+That stops being true the moment the tool can send an email, edit a file, create a ticket, run a command, or touch private data through an MCP server.

 type ToolApprovalState =